Aik Hai Nigar

-Aik Hai Nigar is a Pakistani television biographical-drama film based on three-star general of Pakistan Army, Nigar Johar and centers on her life and career from 1975 (when Johar was young) to present time.
-The telefilm is directed by Adnan Sarwar, written by Umera Ahmad and first aired on ARY Digital on 23 October 2021.
-The telefilm marked the Mahira Khan's debut as a producer, who also played the titular role in the film.
+Aik Hai Nigar is a Pakistani television biographical-drama film based on the three-star general of the Pakistan Army, Nigar Johar, and centers on her life and career from 1975 (when Johar was young) to the present time.
+The telefilm is directed by Adnan Sarwar, written by Umera Ahmad, and first aired on ARY Digital on 23 October 2021.
+The telefilm marked the Mahira Khan's debut as a producer, who also played the title role in the film.
 It also stars Bilal Ashraf in his television debut as Johar's husband.
 The telefilm was well-received by the audience and received mixed reviews from critics.

 Plot

 Nigar Johar is a girl who aspires to be big.
 Even though she has to face hardships of misogyny and personal despair, Nigar is determined to achieve her goal in life.
-Along the journey, she meets her life partner Johar Ali Khan who encourages her to pursue her career goal and make history.
+Along the journey, she meets her life partner, Johar Ali Khan, who encourages her to pursue her career goal and make history.